 Mohs Reconstruction is the term used to describe a reconstructive procedure of the face following a Mohs surgery to remove certain types of skin cancer on the face- where skin cancer most commonly occurs.
 Mohs surgery has an impressively high cure rate and through a Mohs reconstruction, the final esthetic outcome can be greatly improved.
-Dr. Thompson sees hundreds of cases each year with referrals from many dermatologists along the Wasatch front who have performed a Mohs surgery and seek repair for complex situations.
+Our surgeons see hundreds of cases each year with referrals from many dermatologists along the Wasatch front who have performed a Mohs surgery and seek repair for complex situations.
 If you have a sore or lesion that is painful and/or itchy and isn’t healing, consider visiting one of the following dermatologists for evaluation:

 Mohs reconstruction can be done in the office under local anesthetics in some cases and others must be done in a surgical center under general anesthesia.
 Some cases are optional and up to the preference of the patient.
 Repairs of facial cancer defects that have been created using the Mohs technique often utilize healthy adjacent skin flaps or skin grafts.
 Large areas occasional need to be repaired using free tissue transfer, ie skin, muscle, and/or bone from a different part of the body to fill the defect.

-Dr. Thompson stresses the importance of proper daily skincare to all patients, especially those with a history of skin cancer.
+Utah Facial Plastics doctors stress the importance of proper daily skincare to all patients, especially those with a history of skin cancer.
 Sunscreen with an spf of atleast 30 or higher with the ingredients zinc and titanium oxide (physical blockers) is important to apply daily, especially to areas of concern, and may need reapplication on days patients are getting multiple hours of sun exposure.
 With any incision, patients need to be vigilant about daily sunscreen use for at least one year for minimum scarring.
 Please see our skin care section for more details.